 #2: Get Immediate Medical Care

-While you know to get prompt medical care if your child suffered obvious injuries, you may not realize how important this is if they appear to be unhurt or only suffered minor scrapes and bruises.
-They could have suffered a hidden spinal injury, internal bleeding, or a traumatic brain injury and not know it until days or longer after the collision when they begin experiencing symptoms.
+While you know to get prompt medical care if your child suffered obvious injuries, you may not realize how important this is if they appear unhurt or only suffer minor scrapes and bruises.
+They could have suffered a hidden spinal injury, internal bleeding, or a traumatic brain injury (TBI) and not know it until days or longer after the collision when they begin experiencing symptoms.

-You protect their health and their claim by having them examined by a doctor within 48 hours of the bicycle accident.
-You also avoid disputes with the insurance company about the cause and seriousness of their injuries by taking this important step.
+You protect their health and claim by examining them by a doctor within 48 hours of the bicycle accident.
+By taking this vital step, you also avoid disputes with the insurance company about the cause and seriousness of their injuries.

 #3: Call the Police